-This tutorial assumes that you are working in the WinRunner report view.
-If you are working in the unified report view, the Test Results window will look significantly different than the images displayed in this tutorial.
+This tutorial assumes that you are using the WinRunner report view.
+If you are using the unified report view, the Test Results window will look significantly different than the images displayed in this tutorial.

-To switch to the WinRunner report view:
+To confirm that you are using the WinRunner report view:

-- 1 Close the unified report. - 2 Choose Tools > Options and select the Run category. - 3 Select WinRunner report view and click OK. - ž - 4 Reopen the Test Results Window.
-The Test Results open in the WinRunner report view.
+- 1 Choose Tools > General Options and select the Run category. - 2 Select WinRunner report view and click OK.

+Viewing Test Results